Program Overview

 Prerequisite(s): COM 131.

-COM 371 Sports Feature Writing 3 Credits
+COM 371 Sports Feature Content Creation 3 Credits

 Focuses on developing reporting and writing skills for newspaper, magazine, public relations, and free-lance nonfiction sports writing.
 Students will study published examples of outstanding sports feature writing, and write their own sports feature articles with social media and multimedia components.
 Instead of traditional game coverage, this course focuses on covering sports personalities, issues and themes.